jwiedeman/Apollo64/docs/logging/manual_action_recorder.md

 ## Recorder Instrumentation

-`ManualActionRecorder` tracks two streams of inputs—checklist acknowledgements and DSKY entries—while keeping roll-up metrics for reporting and regression diffs.【F:js/src/logging/manualActionRecorder.js†L5-L221】 The recorder exposes lightweight `recordChecklistAck()` and `recordDskyEntry()` helpers so subsystems can append GET-stamped entries without knowing about the eventual export format.
+`ManualActionRecorder` tracks three streams of inputs—checklist acknowledgements, DSKY entries, and workspace mutations—while keeping roll-up metrics for reporting and regression diffs.【F:js/src/logging/manualActionRecorder.js†L1-L656】 The recorder exposes lightweight `recordChecklistAck()`, `recordDskyEntry()`, and `recordWorkspaceEvent()` helpers so subsystems can append GET-stamped entries without knowing about the eventual export format.
+Workspace events capture tile mutations, override toggles, and input remaps with GET stamps, mirroring the mission log `workspace:*` entries for parity tooling and CLI exports.【F:js/src/logging/manualActionRecorder.js†L201-L260】

 The recorder is wired into the simulation context at construction time, allowing the checklist manager and autopilot runner to inject